StevenClontz/prof.clontz.org/classes/2019/08/ma320/standards.md

   and identifying functions as onto or one-to-one.
 - **12. Binary Operations**
   Be able to compute a given binary operation and identify it as commutative or associative.
+- **13. Finite Sums**
+  Be able to compute finite sums and express them in sigma notation.